swisschain/Sirius.Api.Docs/source/includes/v1/_grpc_protocol-description.md

 There are several ways to use Sirius gRPC API.
 If you use .NET, the most convenient wayt for you is Sirius.Api.Client [![Nuget Package](https://img.shields.io/nuget/v/Swisschain.Sirius.Api.ApiClient.svg)](https://www.nuget.org/packages/Swisschain.Sirius.Api.ApiClient/).

-Otherwise, you can get [porot files](https://github.com/swisschain/Sirius.Api.Docs/tree/master/.proto) directly and generate client on almost any platform.
+Otherwise, you can get [proto files](https://github.com/swisschain/Sirius.Api.Docs/tree/master/.proto) directly and generate client on almost any platform.

 ## .NET client registration